Five Dolls for an August Moon: Plot

-As tempers flare to Farrell's apparent death and disappearance, the killings escalate.
-Peggy, standing on the balcony of her room, is shot dead by an unseen assailant.
+As tempers flare after Kruger's apparent death and disappearance, more killings occur.
+Peg, standing on the balcony of her room, is shot dead by an unseen assailant.
 Jack arrives on the scene first and accuses Stark of being responsible.
-Marie is found to have been tied to a tree and stabbed in the chest.
+Puch is found to have been tied to a tree and stabbed in the chest.
 Jill turns up dead in her bathtub, her wrists slashed in an apparent suicide.
 Each of the bodies is placed in the freezer.
-The four remaining survivors—Stark, Jack, Nick and Trudy—hold up in Stark's living room for the night.
-After bickering with Trudy, Nick storms off.
+The four remaining survivors—Stark, Jack, Nick, and Trud—hole up in Stark's living room for the night.
+After bickering with Trud, Nick storms off.
 The next morning, he too is found dead, and his body is placed in cold storage.

-Stark offers Trudy his cheque for Farrell's formula, which she reveals still exists on a microfilm, and uncovers a previously hidden motorboat which can take them to the mainland.
-As he returns to the house to get supplies, Jack confronts him and reveals he killed everyone, except for Farrell, to steal their cheques; he also killed Peggy for nearly discovering his plan.
-Jack shoots him dead.
-Confronted by him in the freezer, Trudy offers to give him the formula in exchange for his cheque.
-During the handover, they simultaneously shoot each other; Trudy dies first.
+Stark offers Trud his cheque for Kruger's formula, which she reveals still exists on a microfilm, and uncovers a previously hidden motorboat which can take them to the mainland.
+As Stark returns to the house to get supplies, Jack confronts Stark and reveals he killed everyone except for Kruger to steal their cheques and eliminate any witnesses.
+Jack shoots Stark dead.
+Trud offers Jack the microfilm for his cheque.
+After the exchange, they both shoot each other.
 Isabel steals the cheque and the formula, but not before a dying Jack tries to stop her.

-Some time later, a now-wealthy Isabel visits Farrell in prison, where he is awaiting execution for the murder of his colleague, the rightful discoverer of the resin.
-Isabel claims that she loves Farrell and had decided to save him by rendering him unconscious with a sodium pentathol pellet of the kind her father had used to tranquilize animals, but was unaware of sodium pentathol's truth serum properties, leading him to confess to killing his partner to the authorities.
+Some time later, a now-wealthy Isabel visits Kruger, alive and in prison, where he awaits execution for the murder of his colleague, the rightful inventor of the resin.
+Isabel claims that she loves Kruger and had decided to save him by rendering him unconscious with a sodium pentathol pellet of the kind her father had used to tranquilize animals, but was unaware of sodium pentathol's truth serum properties, leading him to confess to killing his partner to the authorities.
 Isabel reveals that she is broke, having cashed and spent George's and Jack's cheques but not Nick's due to her not knowing the account number.
-Aware of his inescapable fate and thankful to her, Farrell gives Isabel the number, and she happily leaves, instructing her chauffeur to drive her to Lausanne.
+Aware of his inescapable fate and thankful to her, Kruger gives Isabel the number, and she happily leaves, instructing her chauffeur to drive her to Lausanne.